-Discover the best mountains to climb, where they are, and information about Munro bagging in this complete guide which includes maps and useful resources to make your Scottish mountain adventure an experience you’ll never forget.
+Discover the best Munros to bag in Scotland, where they are, and information about Munro bagging in this complete guide which includes maps and useful resources to make your Scottish mountain adventure an experience you’ll never forget.

 A Munro is defined as a mountain in Scotland that is over 3,000 feet (914.4 metres) in height.
-There are, in fact, a number of categories used to describe Scottish mountains, but it’s the tallest of them that have spawned an entire pastime in Scotland.
+There are several categories used to describe Scottish mountains, but it’s the tallest of them that have spawned an entire pastime in Scotland.

 If you’re wondering what happened to the other 256 summits, they’re actually classified as Munro Tops, which is a peak that has no prominence over others nearby.